KomodorDev/ici01_PublicOpinionAnalyzer/README.md

 ### Main / Dev Branch (Application Code)

 This branch contains the full application codebase, UI, and runtime logic.
-It represents the actively developed version of the system and is the foundation for all experiments.
+It represents the actively developed version of the system and is the foundation for the PublicOpinionAnalyzer App.

 ```text
 .